TheDukeElephant/portable-incubator/README.md

 **Note on PT100 Connection:** The PT100 sensor connects to the MAX31865 board.
 Depending on your specific MAX31865 board and PT100 sensor, you can use 2-wire, 3-wire, or 4-wire configurations.
 Always consult the datasheet for your MAX31865 board for correct wiring.

-#### Raspberry Pi Configuration:
+#### Raspberry Pi Interface Configuration

-The SPI interface on the Raspberry Pi must be enabled for the MAX31865 to function.
-This can typically be done using the `sudo raspi-config` utility:
+Enable the interfaces used by the hardware via `sudo raspi-config`:
-1. Navigate to `Interface Options`.
+1. Interface Options → SPI → Yes (for MAX31865 over SPI0: CE0=GPIO8, CE1=GPIO7; SCLK=GPIO11, MOSI=GPIO10, MISO=GPIO9)
-2. Select `SPI`.
+2. Interface Options → I2C → Yes (for O2 sensor on SDA=GPIO2, SCL=GPIO3; default address 0x73 on bus 1)
-3. Choose `&lt;Yes&gt;` to enable the SPI interface.
+3. Interface Options → Serial → Disable login shell over serial, then enable serial port hardware (for CO2 on TXD=GPIO14, RXD=GPIO15 using `/dev/ttyS0`)
 4. Reboot if prompted.

 #### Software Dependency: